10 Benefits of Baking Soda

 To get rid of acne or pimples, you do not need harsh chemicals.
 Baking soda will do the work easily.
 The antiseptic and anti-inflammatory properties of this kitchen staple help treat the cause as well as reduce the symptoms of acne and other breakouts.

-In addition, it helps balance the skin’s pH, which helps reduce the occurrence of skin breakouts.
+In addition, it supports the skin’s pH balance which helps reduce the occurrence of skin breakouts.

 Mix 1 teaspoon of baking soda with a little water to make a paste.

-Apply it on the affected skin for 1 to 2 minutes.
+Apply the paste to the affected skin for 1 to 2 minutes.